Seung-WonSeo/CNPMI/README.md

 ## Acknowledgements

-Some parts of the implementation and experiments are based on the code from TopMost.
+Some parts of the implementation is based on the code from [TopMost](https://github.com/bobxwu/TopMost).